nuki2000/ITMGT-130-X/README.md

 # ITMGT-130-X
 ITMGT 130-X
-This is my submission of the Coffee Task in the Individual Assignment: Intro to HTML Lab
+This is my submission of the Individual Assignments for ITMGT 130